NicolasRestrep/223_course/homework/chapter_6.md

 Let's fit another model that includes an interaction between `major_category` and `year`.
 This will allow the slopes to differ across major categories.
 Again, use `tidy()` to get the summary of the results.

 Let's think a bit about what this model says with an equation.
-We are doubling our coefficients: we have $\beta$s for 7 of 8 categories and $\beta$s for their respective interaction.
+We are doubling our coefficients: we have betas for 7 of 8 categories and betas for their respective interaction.
 Our equation would look something like this:

 $$ \hat{y} = \beta_0 + \beta_1 \times \text{year} + \beta_2 \times \text{occ2} + \beta_3 \times \text{occ3}...+ \beta_8 \times \text{occ7}  + \beta_9  \times \text{occ2} \times \text{year} + \beta_{10} \times \text{occ3} \times \text{year}... \beta_{16} \times \text{occ7} \times \text{year}$$

 What does this mean?
 Occupation 2 in our case is "Computer, Engineering, and Science".
-For this occupation, then, only four $\beta$s are "switched on": $\beta_0$, $\beta_1$, $\beta_2$, and $\beta_9$.
+For this occupation, then, only four betas are "switched on": beta 0, beta 1, beta 2, and beta 9.
 If we want to calculate our estimate for the "Computer, Engineering, and Science", for 2016, we would do the following:

 $$ \hat{y} = \beta_0 + \beta_1 \times 2016 + \beta_2  + \beta_9 \times 2016$$